lyanneagger/stock-analysis/README.md

 ## Results

-The original script looped through the data repeatedly to check for each of the values requested, using nested 'for' loops.
-Creating a 'tickerIndex' variable allows the code to gather and store the information without the nested 'for loop.
-For example, the original code opens a 'for' loop for each index of the ticker array and then has a nested 'for' loop to check each row's data for the Volume:
+The original script looped through the data repeatedly to check for each of the values requested, using nested `for` loops.
+Creating a `tickerIndex` variable allows the code to gather and store the information without the nested `for` loop.
+For example, the original code opens a `for` loop for each index of the ticker array and then has a nested `for` loop to check each row's data for the volume:

 ```
 For i = 0 to 11